What can you do with the dirt in your pots after your flowers have died?

 But any type of storage container that you can seal should work.

 The nutritional value is gone from the soil, so you wouldn’t want to use it on its own next season.
-But it’s possible to thoroughly mix it with fresh ingredients — like new potting soil or “compost.”
+But next year, it’s possible to mix it together with fresh ingredients — like new potting soil or “compost.”
 (Compost is a mix of organic materials used to improve soil.)

 This approach allows you to re-use some of your old potting soil.